doke05c/UrbanBlogs/posts/ideas.md

 Upcoming Posts:

+BUTTIGEG: A (CAUTIOUSLY) HOPEFUL SECRETARY :D
+-use notes from other file, pics, stua chats, whatever takes i have -my question and expanding on it!
+-overall good impression of pete :)

 Tower-in-the-Park Takedown (jane jacobs + william whyte analysis, lot-based densitymapper rerender) -based on midterm due wednesday, ask prof abt permission to post -90% ish done, need to rework citations(?) and maybe make it a little less intellectual sounding (pls get permission before posting it as TBD)